 - Be okay with not getting everything done.
 You’ll find a way to make room for yourself as it becomes a priority, even if you have to move your to-dos to the next day.
 Giving yourself permission to move on is very freeing.

-Learning how to relax is a great solution for tuning out the noise and chaos of the world and making room for what matters most.
+Learning how to relax from stress is a great way to tune out the noise and chaos of the world and make room for what matters most.